-‘Big Brother’ Veteran Quits Show After 22 Seasons
+'Big Brother' Veteran Quits Show After 22 Seasons

 Her efforts have even resulted in a bit of unintentional matchmaking, as multiple stars from the franchise have gone on to get married and have kids together, including Jordan Lloyd and Jeff Schroeder and Jessica Graf and Cody Nickson.

-“I feel a little bit like cupid, but the funny thing is we don’t put people in that house to fall in love.
-It literally just happens,” Kass told Oprah magazine.
+"I feel a little bit like cupid, but the funny thing is we don't put people in that house to fall in love.
+It literally just happens," Kass told The Oprah Magazine.

-As for past cast controversies and accusations that Big Brother doesn’t feature a diverse group of houseguests, Kass told the magazine that her job was to go through the entire country and try to get as many people from different areas and different walks of life as possible.
-She added sometimes it is more difficult than others, but that the team does strive to represent as much as possible.
+As for past cast controversies and accusations that Big Brother doesn't feature a diverse group of houseguests, Kass told the magazine that her job was to go through the entire country and try to get as many people from different areas and different walks of life as possible.
+She added sometimes it was difficult, but the team does strive to represent as much as possible.
 She also promised a bigger focus on diversity in the future.

-In response to Kass’ announcement that she is leaving the show, Big Brother fans took to Twitter to react to the surprising news.
+In response to Kass' announcement that she was leaving the show, Big Brother fans took to Twitter to react to the surprising news.

-One fan asked if the entire casting team is getting a serious overhaul.
+One fan asked if the entire casting team was getting a serious overhaul.

-Another asked for the team to step in to stop the bullying of any cast member and to stop allowing cliques and alliances, which results in a “college mentality ” for the castmates.
+Another asked on Twitter for the team to step in to stop the bullying of any cast member and to stop allowing cliques and alliances, which results in a "college mentality" for the cast mates.

 The new season of Big Brother is expected to return to CBS this summer.